IBUNHABIBU/catalogue_of_recipes/README.md

   - It has all the basic calculating function i.e addition, subraction, division, multiplication and parcentage/
   - put the api url in the browser and visualize the data
+   - Line 12:7:  Missing "key" prop for element in iterator  react/jsx-key the above error is removed by adding key prop to the root element

 <!-- BUILD WITH -->